 - If not satisfied with departmental action, either party has 10 working days from the date of notification of the departmental committee action to file a written appeal to the CALS Equity and Diversity Committee (Room 116 Agriculture Hall).
 A subcommittee of this committee will make a preliminary judgement as to whether the case merits further investigation and review.
 If the subcommittee unanimously determines that the case does not merit further investigation and review, its decision is final.
 If one or more members of the subcommittee determine that the case does merit further investigation and review, the subcommittee will investigate and seek to resolve the dispute through mediation.
 If this mediation attempt fails, the subcommittee will bring the case to the full committee.
 The committee may seek additional information from the parties or hold a hearing.
 The committee will present a written recommendation to the dean who will provide a final decision within 20 working days of receipt of the committee recommendation.

-- If the alleged unfair treatment occurs in a CALS unit that is not an academic department, the student should, within 120 calendar days of the alleged incident, take his/her grievance directly to the associate dean of academic and student affairs.
+- If the alleged unfair treatment occurs in a CALS unit that is not an academic department, the student should, within 120 calendar days of the alleged incident, take their grievance directly to the associate dean of academic and student affairs.
 The dean will attempt to resolve the problem informally within 10 working days of receiving the complaint.
 If this mediation attempt does not succeed the student may file a written complaint with the dean who will refer it to the CALS Equity and Diversity Committee.
 The committee will seek a written response from the person at whom the complaint is directed, subsequently following other steps delineated in item 3d above.

 Matters of interpretation of academic requirements not primarily involving questions of fairness should come via the student’s advisor to the college’s Scholastic Policies and Actions Committee